JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7972 days**.

-And here is a just a random fact -  **The biggest bug in the world is the Goliath Beetle which can weigh up to 3.5 ounces and be 4.5 inches long**.
+And here is a just a random fact -  **An artificial Christmas tree last up to six years in a home**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)